Apricots and Burrata with Toasted Bread

 - Serve immediately with toasted bread.

-You could also toast slices of a hearty pain au levain or baguette in the oven, but cooking it in a cast-iron pan adds a slightly smoky taste that’s irreplaceable.
+You can also toast slices of a hearty bread in the oven, but cooking it in a cast-iron pan adds a slightly smoky taste that’s irreplaceable.
 Too hot to turn on the oven?
 Try brushing it with olive oil and grilling for the same effect!
 You can easily adapt this recipe to whatever seasonal fruit you have around that you want to highlight.